1-2-3 Come Pattern With Me!

 They are an easy and fun way to whole-group assess patterning.

+Use the blank template for older students and encourage them to design a hat with something other than stripes.
 Click on the link to view/download the Dr. Seuss Hat Patterning Packet.

 "Fill your house with books, in all of the crannies and all of the nooks!" -Dr. Seuss